nexusdev/hack-recovery/README.md

-apply the filter and concatenate the addresses to one array also we are just interested in unique addresses
+Apply the filter and concatenate the addresses to one array also we are just interested in unique addresses